Noah-F08/test.github.io/organizations.md

 𓆝𓆟𓆝𓆟𓆝𓆝𓆟𓆝𓆟𓆝
 <div/>

-> Every organization counts.
+Every organization counts.
 Whether you donate, volunteer, or simply spread the word, your support helps ensure a safer future for sharks.

+> “The greatest threats for sharks are all man-made … The good point is that we humans are also in a position to do something about it!” — [SHARKPROJECT](https://www.sharkproject.org/en/donate-help/)

 [← Back to main page](index.md)